 For additional details, see Progress.

 Similar advice could be offered here: "Render unto science the things which are scientific; and unto religion the things that are religious."
-In other words, those of religious backgrounds need to grant technical questions of the natural world, such as exactly when and how the earth was created, to the field of scientific research, and stop insisting that the scriptures are scientific textbooks (they aren't).
-And those of scientific backgrounds need to grant questions of the ultimate meaning of life and moral conduct to enlightened religion, and stop insisting that science can displace religion, art, music, literature, philosophy and morality (it can't).
+In other words, those of religious backgrounds should grant technical questions of the natural world, such as exactly when the Earth was created and how its natural world has evolved, to the field of scientific research, and stop insisting that the Bible or other scriptures are scientific textbooks (they certainly are not).
+And those of scientific backgrounds should grant questions of the ultimate meaning of life and moral conduct to enlightened philosophy and religion, and stop insisting that science can displace art, music, literature, ethics, philosophy and religion (it certainly cannot).

 Some readers may recall the movie "Contact."
 When Eleanor Arroway (the lead character played by Jodi Foster) saw a spiral galaxy from her spacecraft, she exclaimed, "They should have sent a poet.
 [It's] so beautiful!"
 In a similar way, one reads in Psalms, "The heavens declare the glory of God."
 [Psalms 19:1].

 On the other hand, I maintain that the cosmic religious feeling is the strongest and noblest motive for scientific research. ...
 Those whose acquaintance with scientific research is derived chiefly from its practical results easily develop a completely false notion of the mentality of the men who, surrounded by a skeptical world, have shown the way to kindred spirits scattered wide through the world and through the centuries.
 Only one who has devoted his life to similar ends can have a vivid realization of what has inspired these men and given them the strength to remain true to their purpose in spite of countless failures.
 It is cosmic religious feeling that gives a man such strength.